-Marketers Announce Date PH Refinery Will Begin Operation, Hint at New Fuel Price …C0NTINUE READING HERE >>>
+Marketers Announce PH Refinery Will Begin Operation, Hint at New Price …C0NTINUE READING HERE >>>

-Independent marketers have announced that the Port Harcourt refinery is set to commence operations soonThe marketers also expressed optimism that when the refinery finally starts releasing products, it will help reduce fuel pricesAlready, the Dangote Refinery has slashed the price of diesel, and there are expectations that it will be the same for fuel when the refineries start working
+Independent marketers have announced that the refinery is set to commence operations soonThe marketers also expressed optimism that when the refinery finally starts releasing products, it will help reduce fuel pricesAlready, the Refinery has slashed the price of diesel, and there are expectations that it will be the same for fuel when the refineries start working

-The Independent Petroleum Marketers Association of Nigeria (IPMAN) has announced that the Port Harcourt Refinery will begin operation in July 2024.
+The Independent Petroleum Marketers Association of (IPMAN) has announced that the Port Harcourt Refinery will begin operation in July 2024.

 The marketers confirmed that the 210,000-barrel-per-day refinery facility's rehabilitation has been mainly completed.